 While fitness for duty is a personal, professional responsibility, management must also recognize that schedules must be reasonable.
 A human cannot withstand repeating 12-hour shifts, or split shifts that do not allow for quality rest.

-Safety-minded professionals use voluntary reporting systems.
+Safety-mined professionals use voluntary reporting systems.
 No one likes to make an error and then tell everyone about it.
 However, professionals know they can learn from the error and also help ensure that no one else makes the same mistake.
 Again, it takes cooperation between company and workforce to ensure a voluntary report of an honest mistake is treated in a just manner.

 FAA is currently working with an Airlines For America (formerly known as the Air Transport Association) committee to extend the pilots' Line Operations Safety Audit into the maintenance and ramp workplace.
 The system will help ground service workers conduct nonthreatening peer-to-peer audits of normal operations.
 This system will help identify both the good and the suboptimal practices.
 LOSA will permit companies to predict problems rather than waiting for an event to occur.